Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/5-the-demon-becomes-a-snob.md

 It was agreed that the St Vincent's trophy would be a perpetual challenge cup on the lines of the America's Cup.
 Clubs from all over the world would challenge, say, from London, San Francisco, Paris, Rome, Cape Town, or wherever.
 It would be the duty of the local club to find sponsors and put up the $10 million or so for the challenger.

 However it never came to pass.
 Even now it seems it would be wonderful idea if we could stage annual Wine Test matches between competing wine producing nations.
 It could certainly be as exciting as some other Test matches one could name.
-Nor could it ever be interrupted by the weather
+Nor could it ever be interrupted by the weather.